physical therapy for stroke patients

 5. Paralysis-Relieving Mental Exercises

-Mental practice is the process of mentally practising an activity before actually doing it.
+Mental practice is the process of mentally practicing an activity before actually doing it.
 Professional athletes use mental training to improve their abilities, and elderly patients can receive support from it as well.
-Mental practice is particularly beneficial for people who are paralysed and unable to move without assistance.
-It allows the brain to reorganise itself without the need for movement.
+Mental practice is particularly beneficial for people who are paralyzed and unable to move without assistance.
+It allows the brain to reorganize itself without the need for movement.

 ALSO READ: Physiotherapy Exercises For Lower Back Pain